AlchemyCMS/alchemy-json_api/README.md

 console.log(pages[0].name) // => Homepage
 ```

+## HTTP Caching

+Alchemy::JsonApi allows for caching API responses.
+It respects the caching configuration of your Rails app and of your Alchemy configuration and settings in the pages page layout configuration.
+Restricted pages are never cached.

+By default it sets the `max-age` `Cache-Control` header to 10 minutes (`600` seconds).
+You can change this by setting the `ALCHEMY_JSON_API_CACHE_DURATION` environment variable.

+### Edge Caching

+Alchemy sets the `must-revalidate` directive if caching is enabled.
+If your CDN supports it, you can change that to use the much more efficient `stale-while-revalidate` directive by setting the `ALCHEMY_JSON_API_STALE_WHILE_REVALIDATE` environment variable to any integer value.

 ## Key transforms

 If you ever want to change how Alchemy serializes attributes you can set